 The 2007 New England Patriots hold the best ELO rating

 The ELO rating system is a method that evaluates players’ skills level in competitor-versus-competitor games.
 It can be used to compare teams during current and different years.
 According to the ELO rating, the 2007 New England Patriots are the best team in NFL history.
-It`s really rare and unpopular to state that on a team that didn’t win the Super Bowl that year, but the ELO rating puts them much higher than any other team.
+It`s really rare and unpopular to state that about a team that didn’t win the Super Bowl that year, but the ELO rating puts them much higher than any other team.

 The 2007 Patriots finished their season with a whopping 16-0 record, and held an 1824 ELO rating, with a peak of 1849.
 The following highest ELO rating is 1792, by the 2004 Patriots, who won the Super Bowl that year.
-Had the 2007 Patriots won the Super Bowl (and they would if it wasn’t for the helmet catch), their rating would be even higher.
+Had the 2007 Patriots won the Super Bowl (and they would have if it wasn’t for the helmet catch), their rating would be even higher.

 Joe Montana`s 1989 San Francisco 49ers are the best team

 Football is a quarterback’s game, and the 1989 San Francisco 49ers had Joe Montana, probably the game`s most legendary quarterback.
 The 1991 Redskins had Mark Rypien who, with all due respect, was not on the same level as Montana.
-Additionally, the 1989 49ers were one of the few teams to win two consecutive championships, with an impressive 55-10 win against a Denver Broncos (which was quarterbacked by a future Hall-of-Famer) in Super Bowl 1989.
+Additionally, the 1989 San Francisco 49ers were one of the few teams to win two consecutive championships, with an impressive 55-10 win against a Denver Broncos (which was quarterbacked by a future Hall-of-Famer) in Super Bowl 1989.

-And there is more: Much like the 1991 Redskins, the 1989 49ers lost only two games by a total of five points.
+And there is more: Much like the 1991 Redskins, the 1989 San Francisco 49ers lost only two games by a total of five points.
 Their offense, led by Montana and the legendary wide receiver Jerry Rice, was exhilarating, finishing first in the NFL in scoring (27.6 points per game).